donecollectively/stellar-contracts/etc/stellar-contracts.api.md

     validateConfig?: (p: ConfigFor<DT>) => strategyValidation;
 };

+export { Wallet }

 // Warnings were encountered during analysis:
 //
 // src/DefaultCapo.ts:262:17 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
 // src/DefaultCapo.ts:266:3 - (ae-forgotten-export) The symbol "MultisigAuthorityPolicy" needs to be exported by the entry point index.d.ts
 // src/DefaultCapo.ts:267:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/DefaultCapo.ts:283:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/DefaultCapo.ts:284:3 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/StellarContract.ts:301:5 - (ae-forgotten-export) The symbol "SetupDetails" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:294:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
+// src/delegation/RolesAndDelegates.ts:295:5 - (ae-forgotten-export) The symbol "PartialParamConfig" needs to be exported by the entry point index.d.ts
-// src/delegation/RolesAndDelegates.ts:296:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
+// src/delegation/RolesAndDelegates.ts:297:5 - (ae-incompatible-release-tags) The symbol "validateConfig" is marked as @public, but its signature references "strategyValidation" which is marked as @internal
-// src/delegation/RolesAndDelegates.ts:339:5 - (ae-forgotten-export) The symbol "ConfigFor" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)